 While winter is still at it's peak, many of you are probably seeking some comfort food.
 I love comfort food because it keeps my tummy full and mood content.

-If you are feeling the need for comfort food recipes, be sure to check out my Jamaican Beef Stew and Vegan Sweet Potato Mac and Cheese.
+If you are feeling the need for comfort food recipes, be sure to check out my Jamaican Stew Beef and Dairy Free Mac and Cheese.

 Lentils, particularly red ones because they disintegrate rather quickly, work well in pureed soup.
 They have a slightly nutty flavor to them and have a slightly spicy aroma.